gbif/registry/registry-service/README.md

 2. If there is only 1 entity where either the `code` or the `identifier` matches **and** another field matches we take it
 3. If the `country` param was provided and there is only 1 entity where the `country` matches we take it
 4. If there is only one match that is set as `active` we take it
+5. If there is only one match where the `code` matches we take it

 Furthermore, there are some specific conditions based on the type of the entities:
 - Institutions: if the `ownerInstitutionCode` is different than the institutions matched we discard them and